August 27, 2016

 INTENT TO KILL (1958)

-Lom’s political opponents have hired hitmen, Warren Stevens, John Crawford and Peter Arne in an effort to kill Lom for good.
-They are taking orders from Lom’s personal aide, a detail unaware to Lom.
+Lom’s political opponents have hired hitmen, Warren Stevens, John Crawford and Peter Arne to kill Lom for good.
+They are taking orders from Lom’s personal aide, a detail unknown to Lom.
 Crawford and Arne do not get along.
 Stevens has to bring the hammer down on Crawford for his attitude and his absences for drinking and womanizing.
 Arne, a former doctor, is to administer a needle full of air into Lom’s vein.
-Stevens’ scouting made him aware of Lom’s move to another room and informs Arne.
-After his deed.
-Sorry about that.
+Stevens’ scouting made him aware of Lom’s move to another room but Arne knows nothing of the move until he is informed after killing the wrong patient.

 Mixed into this assassination plot are surgeon, Richard Todd, and his nagging, self-centered wife, Catherine Boyle, who has arranged for him to take a high-paying position back in London.
 The high-paying part is of special interest to her.
 Todd has no interest except in fellow doctor, Betsy Drake.
 Judging by Boyle’s effective, irritating performance, most viewers might feel Todd deserves better.
 Meanwhile, the personal aide is hoping for a future with Lom’s beautiful wife once he has been dispatched.

 As Lom recovers, he comes to the conclusion that the two may be romantically involved or plotting to kill him.
 The hitmen, determined not to lose their payoff, become even more incompetent leading to confrontations in the hospital.
-Arne tries once again to needle Lom but a detective assigned for protection asks him to identify himself.
-I would say Arne loses his cool at this point but he never had any from the start.
-Todd volunteers as a lookout in the stairway entrance and Drake joins him.
+Arne tries once again to needle Lom but a detective asks him to identify himself.
+Arne loses his cool but never has any from the start.
+Todd volunteers as a lookout at the stairway entrance and Drake joins him.
 Crawford shows and threatens Drake at gunpoint to vouch for Arne.
 She stumbles over a question from the detective answering, “He...he is...doctor...watch out!”
-An unusual name to be sure.
 The detective falls from Arne’s bullet.
 What is funny are the gunshots which sound like cap pistols.
-Would not hurt a fly.
-The film takes a nosedive from this bad sound edit alone and barely recovers.
+The film takes a nosedive from this bad sound edit and barely recovers.
 Arne gets a bullet in return and when Crawford enters the hall, he sends Arne to eternity by shooting him a few times.
 Nice knowin’ ya, bub.

 As confusion and chaos rage in the hospital, Stevens assumes the role of an authoritarian figure, ordering nurses and orderlies around.
 Very official.
 It manages him to enter Lom's temporarily unguarded room to perform a quick hit.
 Barely inside the room, he discovers Lom knows how to use that statue in a manner he could never have anticipated.